seatgeek/thefuzz/README.rst

 -  Python 3.7 or higher
 -  difflib
--  `python-Levenshtein <https://github.com/ztane/python-Levenshtein/>`_ (optional, provides a 4-10x speedup in String Matching, though may result in `differing results for certain cases <https://github.com/seatgeek/fuzzywuzzy/issues/128>`_)
+-  `Levenshtein <https://pypi.org/project/Levenshtein/>`_ (optional, provides a 4-10x speedup in String Matching, though may result in `differing results for certain cases <https://github.com/seatgeek/fuzzywuzzy/issues/128>`_)

 For testing